 • Validating Capabilities.
 Exercises examine and validate capabilities-based planning across the Prevention, Protection, Mitigation, Response, and Recovery mission areas.
 The extensive engagement of the whole community, including, but not limited to, examining the needs and requirements for individuals with disabilities, individuals with limited English proficiency and others with access and functional needs, is essential to the development of an effective and comprehensive exercise program.
 Exercises are designed to be progressive - increasing in scope and complexity and drawing upon results and outcomes from prior exercises and real-world events - to challenge participating communities.
-Consistent with Homeland Security Exercise and Evaluation Program guidance and tools, the National Exercise Program (NEP) serves as the principal exercise should align with priorities and capabilities identified in a multi-year TEP.
+Consistent with Homeland Security Exercise and Evaluation Program guidance and tools, the National Exercise Program (NEP) serves as the principal exercise mechanism for examining national preparedness and measuring readiness.
+Exercises should align with priorities and capabilities identified in a multi-year TEP.